bmeviauac01/datadriven/docs/en/lecture-notes/ef/index.md

 ## Defining relationships

 !!! note "Convention-based mapping"
     Entity Framework has [conventions](https://docs.microsoft.com/en-us/ef/core/modeling/relationships#conventions) that enable mapping relationships automatically without explicit configuration.
-We will not rely on this feature here; instead will define the relationships explicitly.
+We will not rely on this feature here; instead we will define the relationships explicitly.

 Let us look at our example classes and the relationship among them: